parasdiwan/connect4-back/README.md

 - Redis
 - Jetty

+Steps to setup project
--Create a database in mysql and import project's schema from schema.sql.
+- Create a database in mysql and import project's schema from schema.sql.
 You can use `mysql -u <username> -p gluck < schema.sql`
 - Install all the above tools and navigate to this project and type command `mvn clean install jetty:run`
 - Install redis and run it on the default port 6379